Philanthropy & Tikkun Olam

 That is what makes the story publishable now.

-Schwartz was not just helping damaged lives.
-She was helping build an institution strong enough to keep helping them after the first generation of founders was gone from the daily scene.
+Schwartz was helping build an institution strong enough to keep helping damaged lives after the first generation of founders was gone from the daily scene.

 That is a better story, and a truer one.